A Term Structure Model for Dividends and Interest Rates: Numerical study

 The discount factor process is defined as

 so that $X_{0t}^I$ and $X_{1t}^I$ are driving the term structure of interest rates.
 The corresponding short rate becomes

 which is unbounded from below and bounded above by $\gamma+\kappa_0^I$.\footnote{In the more general polynomial framework described in Section \ref{section:pol_FW}, it is possible to lower bound the short rate.
-For example, one can use compactly supported polynomial processes, similarly as in \cite{ackerer2018linear}.} This allows to capture the negative interest rates that occur in the sample.
-Dividing $\zeta_t$ by a positive constant does not affect model prices, so for identification purposes we normalize $\theta^I=1$.\footnote{For a constant $k>0$, the dynamics of $(\tilde{X}_{0t}^I,\tilde{X}_{1t}^I):=(kX_{0t}^I,kX_{1t}^I)$ is given by
+For example, one can use compactly supported polynomial processes, similarly as in \cite{ackerer2018linear}.} Dividing $\zeta_t$ by a positive constant does not affect model prices, so for identification purposes we normalize $\theta^I=1$.\footnote{For a constant $k>0$, the dynamics of $(\tilde{X}_{0t}^I,\tilde{X}_{1t}^I)=(kX_{0t}^I,kX_{1t}^I)$ is given by

-with $\tilde{\theta}^I:=k\theta^I$.
+with $\tilde{\theta}^I=k\theta^I$.
 The dynamics of $(\tilde{X}^I_{0t},\tilde{X}^I_{1t})$ is therefore of the same form as that of $(X^I_{0t},X^I_{1t})$.}

 The matrix $\kappa$ is upper triangular and given by

 The diagonal elements, which coincide with the eigenvalues, of $\kappa$ are all positive by assumption.
 We can therefore interpret $\gamma$ as the asymptotic zero-coupon bond yield and $\beta$ as the asymptotic risk-neutral expected dividend growth rate.
 Using Propositions \ref{prop:stock_price} and \ref{prop:LJD_eigenvalues}, we introduce the following constraint on the model parameters in order to guarantee a finite stock price: